fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Get-AzureRmApplicationGatewayIPConfiguration.md

 PS C:\> $GatewaySubnets = Get-AzureRmApplicationGatewayIPConfiguration -ApplicationGateway $AppGw
 ```

-The first command gets an application gateway and stores it in the $AppGw variable.The second command gets a list of all IP configurations.
+The first command gets an application gateway and stores it in the $AppGw variable.
+The second command gets a list of all IP configurations.

 ## PARAMETERS